Suits Me® Simplified: Banking 101

 There are two main forms of Bacs payments.
 The one most people are familiar with is Direct Debit.
 This is when you give a company – or more accurately a bank account held by a company – permission to take funds from your account on a regular basis.
 This can be to pay for bills such as utilities, mobile phone or broadband subscriptions.

 You instruct your bank to make authorise another bank account to take the money when you fill out a Direct Debit Mandate.
 Direct Debit Bacs payments usually take up to three days to process.
-This is the time from which the funds are applied for and the time they actually leave your bank account.
+This is the time when you apply for the funds and when they actually leave your bank account.

-The other form of Bacs payment is known as Direct Credit.
-This is when money is paid into a bank account.
+The other form of Bacs payment, known as Direct Credit, involves paying money into a bank account.
 Most people in the UK receive their salary this way.
-It is also widely used to pay pensions and benefits.
-A Bacs Direct Credit payment usually takes around three days to show up in your account after the initial funds have been transferred.
+It is also widely used for paying pensions and benefits.
+After the initial funds transfer, a Bacs Direct Credit payment typically takes around three days to appear in your account.

 Chaps

 Chaps stands for Clearing House Automated Payment System and provides a faster option than Bacs payments.
-Chaps payments can be made and received on the same day and are normally reserved for large sums of money.
+People can make and receive CHAPS payments on the same day, and they typically reserve them for large sums of money.

 Many businesses use this method to transfer money quickly but it is also an effective option for individuals who need to make a payment by a certain deadline.
 You might use it, for example, to put down a deposit for a new house.